Cleveland Climate Recommendations

 Keep warm in the winter by helping to reduce the heat loss from your home.
 Doors with panes of glass with Low-E will help keep your home insulated, blocking out the cold and keeping the heat in.

 Frequent storms during the winter bring bitter cold and frozen precipitation.
-Wood and fiberglass front doors are built to help withstand the weather.
+Fiberglass front doors are built to help withstand the weather.

 Winter cold and snow can impact your front door, depending on its finish, the location, the direction it faces, and whether or not there’s an overhang.
-Heavy air moisture levels can impact a wood door more than other materials like fiberglass.
+Heavy air moisture levels have little impact on a low-maintenance fiberglass door.
 Protect the look of your front door with a storm door to keep your main entrance looking great for years.